loockeeer/eddy-next-gen/README.md

 ## How to start

-You need to set these env. variables :
+You need to set these env. variables : <br />
 PREFIX - the default prefix of the bot<br />
 TOKEN  - discord bot token